 It is important to understand that the bowsprit could be under a heavy load when in use, especially during reaching and strong breeze, therefore certain basic operational rules must be observed to avoid potential damage to the boat, sail or personal injuries.

-When the sails are deployed, the Bowsprit must be supported by a Bobstay – the line attached at the tip of the bowsprit and leading to a U Bolt attached to the bow preferably at 45 degree angle when the bowsprit in the horizontal position.
+Bobstay Use: When the sails are deployed, the bowsprit must be supported by a bobstay – the line attached at the tip of the bowsprit and leading to a U Bolt attached to the bow preferably at 45 degree angle when the bowsprit in the horizontal position.

 The position of the bowsprit could be adjusted by the adjustable bobstay from the horizontal position by approximately 10 deg up and 10 deg down which for the AS 30 translates to 1ft between max down and max up position and 1’9” for AS 40.
 Easing the bowsprit further up under the load, leads to decreasing the bowsprit stability and could lead to damages or injuries.